 The PRA will look to the Head of Overseas Branch (SMF19) to ensure it receives the requisite information it expects for all branches.
-For systemic wholesale branches, as part of its supervisory programme, the PRA will expect to meet at least annually with the Chief Executive Officer or the Chief Risk Officer, or both, of the authorised entity of which the branch is part, to discuss the PRA's expectations on information sharing, as outlined in Box 1, for the firm.
+For systemic wholesale branches, as part of its supervisory programme, the PRA will expect to meet at least annually as part of existing annual meetings with the CEO or the CRO, or both, of the authorised entity of which the branch is part, to discuss the PRA's expectations on information sharing, as outlined in Box 1, for the firm.